getcarina/getcarina.com/_tutorials/013-docker-install-linux.md

     sudo service docker restart
     ```

-3. Log out of your current shell or desktop session, then log in again so that your
+3. Log out of your current shell or desktop session, and then log in again so that your
     user is recognized as a member of the docker group.

 4. Verify that you are able to execute `docker` commands without `sudo`.

     ```bash
-    docker version
+    $ docker version
     ```

 [daemon-security]: https://docs.docker.com/articles/security/#docker-daemon-attack-surface